MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-perf-issue-fixes.md

 A check on memory consumption of a canvas app becomes very important as most of the times, the apps run on mobile devices.
 Memory exceptions in the heap is the most likely cause behind a canvas app that crashes or freezes (hangs) on certain devices.

-JavaScript (JS) heap may hit the memory heap celing because to heavy scripts running at client side for adding columns, joining, filtering, sorting, and grouping.
+JavaScript (JS) heap may hit the memory heap ceiling because to heavy scripts running at client side for adding columns, joining, filtering, sorting, and grouping.

 In most cases, out-of-memory exception at the heap in client may trigger the app to crash, or hang.